-1. For taxable year 1979, Charles M. Nathan (hereinafter "petitioner")

-York Nonresident Earnings Tax) for the period January 1 through November 9, 1979 and a New York State Income Tax Resident Return (with City of New York Personal Income Tax) for the period November 10, through December 31, 1979.
+1. For taxable year 1979, Charles M. Nathan (hereinafter "petitioner") timely filed a New York State Income Tax Nonresident Return (with City of New York Nonresident Earnings Tax) for the period January 1 through November 9, 1979 and a New York State Income Tax Resident Return (with City of New York Personal Income Tax) for the period November 10, through December 31, 1979.
 In conjunction therewith, petitioner filed a New York State and City of New York Schedule for Change of Resident Status whereon he prorated his income (inclusive of New York partnership income) and deductions between his claimed resident and nonresident periods.

-2. On April 14, 1983, the Audit Division issued a Statement of Audit Changes to petitioner wherein an adjustment was made holding his entire distribut share of New York partnership income subject to New York State and New York City personal income taxes based on the following explanation:
+2. On April 14, 1983, the Audit Division issued a Statement of Audit Changes to petitioner wherein an adjustment was made holding his entire distributive share of New York partnership income subject to New York State and New York City personal income taxes based on the following explanation: